MollyMcConaghy/PlatformGame/README.md

 When you play the game you play as the fox.
 The enemy is the frog
 ![Alt Text](./play.png)
 you can see the health in the top left

+### Project Controls:

+Move with ← SPACE →

+Jump on the frogs!